ajaragz/k8s-argocd/README.md

 ## Getting Started

-The infrastructure script creates in order:
+The infrastructure script creates, in order:
 - an S3 bucket to store the Terraform remote state
 - a VPC and an EKS cluster, and all the resources associated to secure and provide connectivity inside and outside the cluster: managed nodes, security groups, policies, subnets, load balancer, public IP, etc.
 - a workload for ArgoCD inside the cluster
+- an ArgoCD application to deploy and track changes of the demo app

 ### Requirements